Khey17/oracle-k8s/README.md

 ## Deploy Oracle in Kubernetes

-Make sure your `oracle-deployment.yaml` file is ready.
+Make sure the `oracle-deployment.yaml` file is ready.
 Then:

 ```powershell
 kubectl apply -f oracle-deployment.yaml